May of 2022 is when I finished my university education in the field of Computer Systems Engineering.

 Turn it up to 11!

 Being lost was not gonna help me.
 I needed to start being annoying now if I was to make good use of my time.
-I started with some very tame tasks like bumping versions, reviewing PRs, etc. The tasks were actually so simple that I whipped up a bunch of bash scripts to do them.
+I started with a seemingly simple task - upgrade some of our services to use the new LTS of the runtime.
+How hard could that be?
+Right?

-Things were a little quiet over the next few weeks, with me just doing these simple tasks.
-But then my manager told us about a new application we need to build.
-From a high level, it seemed pretty straight-forward since I was thinking in terms of CRUD-based applications and nothing more.
+Things were a little quiet over the next few weeks, with me just upgrading the services, and verifying the changes.
+But then my manager told us about this new application we need to build - a finance reporting system .
+From a high level, it seemed pretty straight-forward since we store events for everything.
 But then we got into a long design discussion.
 It was fascinating, and it kinda scared me.
 I was a new joiner and knew maybe 1% of how the system worked.

 If it wasn't for the absolutely amazing team, I think I still would have been getting onboarded.

 This new application needed to interact with other parts of our system.
 Parts that I had never interacted with before.
-In the 4-5 month stretch that I was hyper-focused to finish this new app, I feel like I learnt more about the system than if I would have directly worked on those "other" parts.
+In the 4-5 month stretch that I was hyper-focused on to finish this new app, I feel like I learnt more about the system that if I would have directly worked on those "other" parts.
 Not only that, I understood why the team does certain things in a certain way.
-I learnt how to use Terraform (which was surprisingly SO MUCH more simpler than I imagined lol), I learnt the nuances of working with a cloud provider, and how Terraform behaved in them.
+I learnt how to use Terraform (which was surprisingly SO MUCH more simpler than I imagined), I learnt the nuances of working with GCP's Cloud Run, Secret Manager, and all the other things and how Terraform behaved.
 I finally understood what CQRS meant.
 I realized why Domain Driven Design was important, and how it was leveraged in our complex composition of services.
+I understood why fixup commits are so so so much nicer than a new commit.
 Everything started to piece itself together.

 11 is where I thrive